 The Bone Broth Diet, created by Dr. Kellyann Petrucci, claims to help people lose up to 15 pounds in 21 days, through the use of bone broth, intermittent fasting and resistance training.
 Dr. Petrucci recommends an anti-inflammatory, ketogenic diet that includes sources of probiotics.
-The evidence for this diet is limited, however, as most of the potential weight loss likely stems from the fact that the diet is ketogenic and involves intermittent fasting.
-A ketogenic diet containing just 4 percent carbohydrates was better for weight loss than a low-carb diet containing 35 percent carbohydrates, according to a study published in The American Journal of Clinical Nutrition in 2008.
-Another study published in Nutrition Journal in 2012 found that intermittent fasting can be helpful for weight loss, when combined with a reduced-calorie diet on non-fasting days.
+The evidence for this diet is limited, however, as most of the potential weight loss likely stems from the fact that the diet is very low in carbohydrates and involves intermittent fasting.
+A diet containing just 4 percent carbohydrates was better for weight loss than a low-carb diet containing 35 percent carbohydrates, according to a study published in The American Journal of Clinical Nutrition in 2008.

 Clear Liquid Diet Use

 Broth is one of the foods you can eat on the clear liquid diet.
 This isn't a diet meant for weight loss, however, although it is very low in calories.
-It is prescribed by doctors before certain types of surgery, including colonoscopies and abdominal surgeries, and in some cases when people are sick to their stomachs and having trouble keeping food down.
+It is prescribed by doctors before certain types of surgery, after surgery and in some cases when people are sick to their stomachs and having trouble keeping food down.
 You shouldn't stay on it for more than three or four days, because it isn't high enough in essential nutrients to be safe for longer than this, notes MedlinePlus.